 The existing peak loading on the lines in the general vicinity of the Facility;

-The configuration of the distribution lines.
+The configuration of the distribution lines;

 If the application is subject to the Pre-Application Report requirement in Section 3.2, the Pre-Application Report may, as necessary, be discussed at the initial review.

 Company provides an Impact Study Agreement, including a cost estimate for the study.
 Where there are other potentially Affected Systems, and no single Party is in a position to prepare an Impact Study covering all potentially Affected Systems, the Company will coordinate but not be responsible for the timing of any studies required to determine the impact of the interconnection request on other potentially Affected Systems.
-The Interconnecting Customer will be directly responsible to the potentially Affected System operators for all costs of any additional studies required to evaluate the impact of the interconnection on the potentially Affected Systems.The Time Frames in Tables 1 through 5 will be affected if ISO-NE determines that a system Impact Study is required.
+The Interconnecting Customer will be directly responsible to the potentially Affected System operators for all costs of any additional studies required to evaluate the impact of the interconnection on the potentially Affected Systems.
+To the extent any studies or System Modifications are required, all associated agreements will be between the Affected System operator and the Interconnecting Customer.
+The Time Frames in Tables 1 through 5 will be affected if ISO-NE determines that a system Impact Study is required.
 This will occur if the Interconnecting Customer’s Facility is greater than 5 megawatts (“MW”) and may occur if the Interconnecting Customer’s Facility is greater than 1 MW.

 Once the Interconnecting Customer executes the Impact Study Agreement and pays pursuant to the terms thereof, the Company will conduct the Impact Study.